Tribe of Ephraim: Tribal territory

-The territory of Ephraim contained the early centers of Israelite religion - Shechem and Shiloh.
-These factors contributed to making Ephraim the most dominant of the tribes in the Kingdom of Israel, and led to Ephraim becoming a synonym for the entire kingdom.
+The territory of Ephraim contained the early centers of Israelite religion: Shechem and Shiloh.
+These factors contributed to making Ephraim the dominant tribe in the United Kingdom of Israel, and led to Ephraim becoming a synonym for the entire kingdom.
 Joshua 16:1-4 outlines the borders of the lands allocated to the "children of Joseph", i.e. Ephraim and Manasseh combined, and Joshua 16:5-8 defines the borders of the land allocated to the tribe of Ephraim in more detail.

 Bethel was allocated by Joshua to the Tribe of Benjamin.
 However, even by the time of the prophetess Deborah, Bethel is described as being in the land of the Tribe of Ephraim.
-Some twenty years after the breakup of the United Monarchy, Abijah, the second king of Kingdom of Judah, defeated Jeroboam of Israel and took back the towns of Bethel, Jeshanah and Ephron, with their surrounding villages.
+Some twenty years after the breakup of the United Monarchy, King Abijah of Judah, the second king of the Kingdom of Judah, defeated Jeroboam, king of Israel-Samaria, and took back Bethel, Jeshanah and Ephron with their surrounding villages.
 Ephron is believed to be the Ophrah that was also allocated to the Tribe of Benjamin by Joshua.